python/mypy/docs/source/builtin_types.rst

 correspond to Python protocols.
 For example, a ``str`` object or a ``List[str]`` object is valid when ``Iterable[str]`` or ``Sequence[str]`` is expected.
-Note that even though they are similar to abstract base classes defined in ``collections.abc`` (formerly ``collections``), they are not identical, since the built-in collection type objects do not support indexing.
+Note that even though they are similar to abstract base classes defined in :py:mod:`collections.abc` (formerly ``collections``), they are not identical, since the built-in collection type objects do not support indexing.